 Conditions in Wills can be pretty handy if used correctly.
 For example, you might want to ensure someone looks after a vulnerable member of your family.
 Sounds very useful.

 There are a few ways in which you work conditions into your Will.
 Firstly, you could set up a life interest, which allows a beneficiary to benefit from interest earned on an investment, or rental income on a property with the condition that they don’t sell and that the gift passes to another beneficiary when they die.

-Another way might be to write a gift into trust.
-This way a trustee is appointed, who then distributes the property according to the conditions laid out in your Will, for example the person doesn’t inherit until they reach the age of 25.
-This is quite common and after all it’s not a bad idea to wait a little longer than the tender age of 18.
+Another way might be to write a gift into a trust.
+This way a trustee is appointed, who then distributes the property according to the conditions laid out in your Will, for example, the person doesn’t inherit until they reach the age of 25.
+This is quite common and after all, it’s not a bad idea to wait a little longer than the tender age of 18.
 But then what if that person is very mature and could do with the money earlier?

-Conditions that might be voided include things like making a gift conditional on the beneficiary divorcing their spouse (just when you thought you’d found a way to get shot of that awful daughter in law).
-Thankfully, requiring someone to lead a life of celibacy will end up with the condition being voided, as would making a gift conditional on breaking the law.
+Conditions that might be voided include things like making a gift conditional on the beneficiary divorcing their spouse (just when you thought you’d found a way to get shot of that awful daughter-in-law).
+Thankfully, requiring someone to lead a life of celibacy will end up with the condition being voided, as would make a gift conditional on breaking the law.
 Funnily enough, requiring the beneficiary to keep on the right side of the law would end up being voided too.

 If a condition is voided, unless the beneficiary has already received the gift, it’s deemed to have failed and therefore falls into the estate residue and is distributed under the laws of intestacy (ie where there is no Will) With that in mind, be sure to avoid unreasonable conditions onto gifts and try to leave out the whacky stuff.